-1. From the Utilities menu in the Navigation Bar on the Home Page, click Create Boot Kit wizard. - The Create Boot Kit Wizard dialog opens.
-2. Select Bootable Floppy Disks and click Next.
+1. From the Quick Start menu in the Home Page, select Utilities and then click Create Boot Kit Wizard.

-3. Enter the CA ARCserve Backup domain user name and password in the Connect to CA ARCserve Backup Server dialog that appears, and click Next.
-4. The Create Boot Disk wizard displays a list of computers that have been backed up by CA ARCserve Backup.
-The panel appears blank if CA ARCserve Backup has not backed up a computer.
-5. Select the Windows 2000 computer for which you are creating the bootable disks and click Next.
-The Boot Kit wizard information dialog appears.
-Click Next.
-6. Insert the disk labeled Windows 2000 Setup Boot Disk 1 in drive A, and then click Start.
+2. Enter the domain user name and password after confirming the domain name and server name.

+The dialog has the list computers and their configurations saved on the CA ARCserve Backupserver.

+Note: This pane is empty when the CA ARCserve Backup server does not back up a computer.

+5. Insert the disk labeled Windows 2000 Setup Boot Disk 1 in drive A, and then click Start.
 The option copies all necessary disaster recovery files to the disk.

-7. When complete, click Next.
+6. When complete, click Next.

-8. Insert the disk labeled Windows 2000 Setup Boot Disk 4 in drive A, and then click Start.
+7. Insert the disk labeled Windows 2000 Setup Boot Disk 4 in drive A, and then click Start.
 All necessary disaster recovery files are copied to the disk.